 Users with minimum requirements may be better off buying a Windows Starter or Home Premium version e.g. of Windows 7.
 For users who wish to take advantage of more enhanced features and require more effective tools such as connecting their PC to a domain are naturally better off buying a Professional or Ultimate Edition.
 Having said that the cost of a Windows 7 Ultimate Edition can be as much as 219$.

-Some brands offer better warrantees, whereas others offer software packages that come with the system.
+Some brands offer better warranties, whereas others offer software packages that come with the system.
 For example, a Dell laptop with the same specifications may be cheaper than a Sony Vio.
-The reason is that Sony provides many of its own softwares with their laptops which saves the users cost for buying software, e.g. a DVD burning.
-However, if you already have many such licensed or freeware software available, then it might be better to go for a cheaper brands.
-Acer for instance is known for its low cost laptops that provide more enhanced spcs like hard disk space and RAM as compared to its competitors.
+The reason is that Sony provides many of its own software with their laptops which saves the users cost for buying software, e.g. a DVD burning.
+However, if you already have many such licensed or freeware software available, then it might be better to go for cheaper brands.
+Acer, for instance, is known for its low-cost laptops that provide more enhanced specs like hard disk space and RAM as compared to its competitors.